 Cleft lip and palate might also affect the way children’s noses look.

 Babies with cleft palate might have significant trouble feeding.
 This is because they find it difficult or impossible to suck, even though they have no problems swallowing.

 Treatment for cleft lip and cleft palate

-Treatment for cleft lips and/or cleft palates depends on their severity.
+Treatment for cleft lip and/or cleft palate depends on severity.

-Initially babies need to be fed with a special spout, or elongated teat.
-This sends milk to the back of the throat.
+Initially babies need to be fed with a special spout or an elongated teat.
+This sends milk to the back of their throats.

-Surgery is always necessary, and the type, extent and number of operations depend on the severity of the cleft lip or cleft palate.
+Surgery is always necessary.
+The type, extent and number of operations depend on the severity of the cleft lip or cleft palate.
 A cleft lip is usually repaired at 3-6 months of age, and a cleft palate at around 9-12 months of age, before children start to speak.
 Surgery is usually able to close the gaps in children’s lips and mouths.

 Prevention of cleft lip and cleft palate